Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Security and Performance Analysis

 This model captures realistic cloud deployment scenarios where users outsource encrypted databases to an untrusted cloud provider but wish to retain strong confidentiality guarantees under standard cryptographic assumptions (e.g., Ring-LWE hardness).
 We note that this threat model is stronger than many property-preserving encryption (PPE) systems, which often leak order, frequency, or access pattern by design.
+However, like any packed FHE design that supports in-place updates, Hermes inevitably reveals the intra-group slot position via the public plaintext mask used in shift-and-mask operations.
+We consider this structural profile an acceptable and deliberate trade-off to achieve both practical performance and true mutability, which have not been simultaneously supported by prior FHE database systems.